Research Students Supervised

 • HAFIZ MUHAMMAD FAHAD, PhD student 2020 – 2023 at EMU; originally from Pakistan.
 He worked on various aspects of fractional calculus with respect to functions: a modified Laplace transform and its applications, using Mikusiński's operational calculus to solve ordinary differential equations, weighted operators and their conjugation relations, etc. His thesis title was "Generalised Operational Calculus Approach for Fractional Differential Equations", and he completed his defence on 17 May 2023.

 • NOOSHEZA RANI, PhD student 2019 2023 at EMU; originally from Pakistan.
-She working on Mikusiński's operational calculus in various settings: Prabhakar fractional derivatives of RiemannLiouville, Caputo, and Hilfer types, general analytic kernels, and fractional partial differential operators.
+She worked on Mikusiński's operational calculus in various settings: Prabhakar fractional derivatives of RiemannLiouville, Caputo, and Hilfer types, general analytic kernels, and fractional partial differential operators.
 Her thesis title was "Mikusiński's Operational Calculus for Prabhakar Fractional Calculus", and she completed her defence on 12 June 2023.

 • IBRAHIM ABDULLAHI SALEH, master's student 2020 – 2021 at EMU; originally from Nigeria.
 He worked on both Mikusiński's operational calculus and fractional Laplacians, and attempted to draw a connection between these two topics.
 His thesis title was "Mikusinski’s Operational Calculus for Fractional Laplacians", and he completed his defence on 31 August 2021.